DejanTech/configure-ad/README.md

 1. Login to DC-1 and install Active Directory Domain Services: Click Start >Server Manager >Add Roles and Features (to install AD) >Next >Next >check Acitive
    Domain Services Features box >Next >Next >Install >Close.

-2. Promote as a DC; Setup a new forest as dejab.com: click the hazard symbol Ppromote this server to a domain controller  >check Add a new forest "dejab.com" >Next >Create password >Next >Next >Install
+2. Promote as a DC; Setup a new forest as dejab.com: click the hazard symbol Promote this server to a domain controller  >check Add a new forest "dejab.com" >Next >Create password >Next >Next >Install

    *  THIS IS HOW WE FINISH INSTALLING ACTIVE DIRECTORY AND TURN THE SERVER INTO A DOMAIN CONTROLLER.